dashinja/maid-bot/README.md

 ## Features to add once the core functionality is complete
 Be creative and have fun!
 Use this list or create your own features.
 - Allow users to create multiple robots at one time
-- create a leaderboard for tasks completed by each Good Robot
-- Create a leaderboard for tasks put back by each Bad Robot
+- Create a leaderboard for tasks completed by each Robot
 - Create tasks specific for each robot type, this could work in conjunction with the leaderboard.
 For e.g. robots that are assigned tasks that their type can’t perform won’t get “credit” for finishing the task.
 - Add persistance for tasks, bots and leaderboard stats